mattmakai/fullstackpython.com/content/pages/examples/flask/flask-signals-namespace.markdown

 as a mapping of signal names to signals, and it serves the same purpose in the Flask project.

+<a href="/flask-signals-got-request-exception-examples.html">got_request_exception</a>
+is another callable from the `flask.signals` package with code examples.

 ## Example 1 from flask-login
 [Flask-Login](https://github.com/maxcountryman/flask-login)